Harry Peglar: First Opium War

 Wanderer sailed for India and then China, seeing action in the First Opium War near the end of the conflict.
 By August 1842, Wanderer was active in Chinese waters.
 During this voyage, the Wanderer men faced combat with Malay pirates.
 Among the men fighting the pirates was George Henry Hodgson, who would go on to serve as second lieutenant aboard Terror during the Franklin Expedition.
-Wanderer and the sloop HMS Harlequin engaged with men from Aceh, after they were accused of piracy against English merchant vessels, culminating in the burning of two local villages and several causalties from the two English ships; Harlequin's first lieutenant lost his left arm and nine further men were wounded to a degree they could no longer fight.
+Wanderer and the sloop HMS Harlequin engaged with men from Aceh, after they were accused of piracy against English merchant vessels, culminating in the burning of two local villages and several casualties from the two English ships; Harlequin's first lieutenant lost his left arm and nine further men were wounded to a degree they could no longer fight.
 Peglar earned the post of Captain of the Foretop aboard Wanderer and was rated "very good" by Denman when he was discharged on 27 June 1844.